django/django-localflavor/README.rst

 **2017-11-22 - 1.6**: Django 1.8 - 1.11

+All deprecated code will be removed in the next release.
+Please run you project's tests using `python -Wd` so that deprecation warnings appear and can be addressed.

+This is last version of django-localflavor to support Django 1.8.x - 1.11.x which means this is the last version of django-localflavor that will support Python 2.
+Backwards-compatible bug fixes will be released as PATCH updates (e.g. 1.6.x) when needed.

 **2017-05-26 - 1.5**: Django 1.8 - 1.11

 **2017-01-03 - 1.4**: Django 1.8 - 1.10